sschellhoff/SFML-AI/README.md

-# SFML-AI
+# A collection of useful SFML related classes

+## Current status
 Some AI based on Mat Bucklands 'Programming Game AI by Example'

-## Current status
 State form chapter 2 with simple example in *examples/miner*

 How to build with g++: